ldtteam/MinecoloniesWiki/source/buildings/mysticalsite.md

 The Mystical Site is a simple building to increase a colony's overall [happiness](../../source/systems/happinessandsaturation) level.
 It has no worker, and increases colonists' happiness just by existing.

-The [Undertaker](../../source/workers/undertaker) will visit the Mystical Site.
-Doing so will increase their chance of resurrecting a killed citizen.
+The [Undertaker](../../source/workers/undertaker) will visit the Mystical Site when there are no colonists to bury.
+Doing so will increase their Mana skill, and as such, their chance of resurrecting a killed citizen.

 ## Mystical Site GUI